Author

 German And American, The Best of Both

 Now you will want to order one of their German specialties (and you should).
-But if you’re a meat-eater DO NOT MISS their famous prime rib.
+But if you’re a meat-eater, DO NOT MISS their famous prime rib.
 We know.
 We were skeptical too.
 Prime rib at a German restaurant?
 Our server very gently convinced us to try it.
-Boy were we glad she did.
+Boy, were we glad she did.
 This is one excellent cut of beef.
 It doesn’t need anything.
 The flavor is superb.
-But go ahead and order the sauteed mushrooms and fried onion rings on the side.
+But go ahead and order the sautéed mushrooms and fried onion rings on the side.
 They make perfect complements for a perfect meal.

 Prime Rib at the House of Gerhard